 “When you get into the point of the cycle where there’s distress, that generally creates buying opportunities,” he said.

-This story was updated to note that Lightstone was selling the retail condos along with another property.
+Correction: A previous version of this story incorrectly identified the sellers of the retail condos leased to Louis Vuitton in Soho.
+This story was also updated to note that Lightstone was selling the retail condos along with another property.